LivelyDismay/tempus-maledictum/README.md

 Let's get to the actual installation..

 Grab the latest release of Wabbajack from [here](http://www.wabbajack.org/) (just click the big blue Download button).
-Place the `Wabbajack.exe` file in a blank folder at the root of a drive, such as `C:/Wabbajack`.
+Place the `Wabbajack.exe` file in a blank folder at the root of a drive, such as `C:/Wabbajack/wabbajack.exe`.
 Please do not put it in a Windows Protected Directory, such as Program Files or your Desktop.

 Launch Wabbajack.
 The exe will download the rest of the program from Github and extract itself wherever you placed the exe.
 When it is finished extracting and installing itself, select the `Browse Modlists` option.
 Click the Download arrow for Tempus Maledictum, and you will be forwarded to the next screen when it is finished.
+ - This exe will auto update itself as needed.
+This functionality may break if you try launching it from a shortcut.
+Please just use this one exe all the time, and you'll never have to worry about updating the program.

 Set the `Installation Location` to a blank folder at the root of a drive, such as `D:\Tempus Maledictum`.
 The `Download Location` will update automatically.
-Again, please avoid using Windows Protected Directories.
-You may have the Installation and Download locations on separate drives if you prefer.
+Again, please avoid using Windows Protected Directories. **You may have the Installation and Download locations on separate drives if you prefer.** This can help you split the total cost of space needed.

 Click the `Play` arrow.
 If you have a Nexus Premium account, all of your downloads will be automated.
 Without Premium, you will need to manually click the Download button for each mod.
 Installation will be automated regardless of your account status.